Nancy Coover Andreasen: Honors

 her pivotal contributions to the social and behavioral sciences, through the integrative study of mind, brain, and behavior, by joining behavioral science with the technologies of neuroscience and neuroimaging in order to understand mental processes such as memory and creativity, and mental illnesses such as schizophrenia.

 She has received numerous other awards, including the Interbrew-Baillet-Latour Prize from the Belgian Academy of Science, the Lieber Schizophrenia Research Prize, and many awards from the American Psychiatric Association, including its Research Prize, the Judd Marmor Award, and the Distinguished Service Award.
 She was elected a Fellow of the American Academy of Arts and Sciences in 2002.
 She is a member of the National Academy of Medicine (formerly the Institute of Medicine of the National Academy of Sciences.
 She was elected to serve two terms on the governing council of the latter organization.
 She chaired two Institute of Medicine/National Academy of Sciences Committees that published influential reports.
 She served as Editor-in-Chief of the American Journal of Psychiatry for 13 years.
 She is past president of the American Psychopathological Association and the Psychiatric Research Society.
 She was the founding Chair of the Neuroscience Section of the American Association for the Advancement of Science.
 She is a member of the Society for Neuroscience and on the Honorary International Editorial Advisory Board of the Mens Sana Monographs.

 Experience of sexism

 She has spoken about her experiences of sexism.
 Early in her career she found that her articles were more likely to be accepted for publication when she used her initials instead of her first name.

 Personal life

 She is the mother of two daughters.
 Suz Andreasen, who was a jewelry designer who lived in New York City, died from ovarian cancer on November 10, 2010.
 Robin Andreasen is a professor of Cognitive Science at the University of Delaware.
 She is married to Captain Terry Gwinn, a retired military officer who flew helicopter gunships for 3.5 tours during the Vietnam War.

 Selected bibliography

-She has written three books for the general public:
+She wrote three books for the general public: